Necco: Sale and closure

 In May 2017, it was announced that the Revere complex containing the company headquarters and major manufacturing center had been sold for $54 million to Massachusetts real estate developers Atlantic Management and VMD Companies.
 The complex was leased to Necco until the end of August 2018.

 In March 2018, chief executive Michael McGee announced that, unless a buyer for the company could be found, most of Necco's workforce could be laid off as early as May 6, 2018.
 With a workforce of approximately 500, Necco was the largest employer in Revere at the time.
 Online sales of Necco Wafers and other products subsequently spiked, with buyers concerned that the candy would be discontinued, some even offering to sell a car for Necco Wafers.

+On May 16, 2018, the U.S. Food and Drug Administration (FDA) found serious violations of the current Good Manufacturing Practice, Hazard Analysis, and Risk-Based Preventive Controls for Human Food regulation.
+The violations included significant evidence of rodent activity and insanitary conditions throughout the facility.
+This was the fifth citation for rodent infestation.

 The assets of Necco were sold in a bankruptcy auction in May, 2018, with Spangler Candy Company having the winning bid of $18.83 million.
 However, Spangler backed out of the transaction and the company was instead sold for $17.33 million to Round Hill Investments, owned by billionaire C. Dean Metropoulos.
 They briefly operated the candy manufacturer under the name of Sweethearts, LLC.

 Two months later, in July, Round Hill Investments announced the immediate closure of Necco's Revere facility following the sale of Necco to an unnamed candy manufacturer, citing "sanitation issues" it claimed it was previously unaware of.
 About 230 workers were laid off when the Revere plant closed.
 At the time, Necco was the oldest candy company in the United States.
 In July 2018, Necco workers were reportedly in high demand by other companies.
 The purchaser was subsequently identified as the Spangler Candy Company, who had backed out of the purchase months earlier.
 They planned to restart manufacture of Necco wafers, Sweethearts and Canada Mints, but other Necco-owned brands would not be retained.
 The Clark Bar was sold in early September to Boyer Candy Company, while other brands and equipment were disbursed at auction at the end of September.
 Candy buttons were bought by Doscher's Candies, and Banana Split and Mint Julep chews along with Slap Stix lollipops went to the Reading, Pennsylvania-based Mega Candy Co.
 Haviland Thin Mints and Mighty Malt Milk Balls were sold to Minnesota-based Log House Food.
 Equipment and foodstock were disbursed internationally.
 Some unclaimed brands, such as Sky Bar, were later sold in online auctions, while Mary Jane candies, unsold at auction, were licensed by Spangler to Atkinson Candy Company of Lufkin, Texas.

 In October 2019, it was announced that the Revere complex would be leased to Amazon for use as a distribution center.